ambient-innovation/django-ai-kit-auth/react-lib/README.md

 ## Signals

-You can use the Signals AI-Kit Authentication emitts when states are changed.
+You can use the Signals AI-Kit Authentication emits when states are changed.
 The following Signals are available:

 * `user_pre_login` is emitted before a login  request is handeled
 * `user_post_login` is emitted after a login  request is handeled